 Not only do these assets have the power to connect with customers and drive purchasing decisions, but they cross more intersections on the buying journey than ever before, acting as important sales chaperones in what is now a non-linear, self-driven purchasing path.

-Content should stretch the entire consumer journey, and should add value even in product-agnostic areas such as problem ID, problem exploration, and requirements building.
+Content should stretch the entire consumer journey and add value even in product-agnostic areas such as problem ID, problem exploration, and requirements building.

-A dynamic asset can seamlessly collect and connect actionable insights to sales teams who can use the data to make the online to offline experience more engaging, as well.
+A dynamic asset can seamlessly collect and connect actionable insights to sales teams who can use the data to make the online to offline experience more engaging.

 What makes content dynamic?